Inside Netflix’s all-out blitz to win a Best Picture Oscar for Roma

 Arguably, however, the investment paid off: Last year, Netflix tied reigning champ HBO with 23 Emmy wins, more than anyone else.

 Now this Netflix effect is being felt in the Oscar race.
 Although Netflix has campaigned for films in the past, including Mudbound, which was nominated for four Oscars last year (it walked away empty-handed), the company has never been in the position of having an Oscar frontrunner on its hands, as it does this year with Roma, Alfonso Cuarón’s ode to his childhood nanny in Mexico City, which critics have been ooh-ing and ah-ing over ever since it premiered at the Venice Film Festival last August.
 Nor has the company ever been this mobilized for a real Oscar battle.
 Last year, it acquired Oscar consultant Lisa Taback’s firm, which was behind the campaigns for Oscar winners Moonlight and Spotlight.
-Like many top awards whisperers in town, Taback worked with Weinstein back in the day, though she was never in-house at Miramax.
+Like many top awards whisperers in town, Taback worked with Weinstein back in the day at Miramax.

 Making the situation even riper this year is the wide-open Best Picture race, which has no real frontrunner.
 In the mix are A Star Is Born, Black Panther, BlackKklansman, and Green Book, but each is dealing with its own challenges.
 A Star Is Born was snubbed at the Globes, and Green Book is in the midst of controversies over racist Tweets from one of the film’s writers and resurfaced stories about director Peter Farrelly’s lewd behavior in the past.
 A superhero movie like Black Panther has never won for Best Picture.
 Spike Lee, the director behind BlackKklansman, has never won an Oscar before, fueling the “Is he likable enough?” debate.